systbiol/reports/2016_February/constitution.md

 majority of members voting electronically March-May 2008 and placed on the Society website in June of 2008.

-2015: Constitution put under version control at GitHub along with other documents (Feb.
+2015-2016: Constitution put under version control at GitHub along with other documents (Feb.
 16, 2015).
 See https://github.com/systbiol/docs.
 Amendments to Article IV (section 5) and Article V (section 2) made to add Communications Director and Graduate Student Councilors.
-Bylaws 9-16 renumbered to 10-17 in order to add a new Bylaw 9 (Presidents' Award Committee).

-2016: Added Bylaw 18 defining the role of the Communications Committee and Communication Director.
+Bylaws 9 (Initiatives and Long-Range Planning Committee), 10 (Publications Committee), and 11 (Coordinating Committee) removed, Bylaw 9 (Presidents' Award Committee) added, Bylaws 12-17 renumbered to 10-15, and Bylaw 16 (Communications Committee) added.